danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber book review demo app login](../images/cucumber-book-review-demo-app-login.png "cucumber book review demo app login")

 A user enters their credentials and clicks “Log in.”
-If the login is successful, they're redirected to the landing page, and the navigation bar updates to show their email address:
+If the login is successful, they're redirected to the landing page, and the navigation bar updates to indicate they're logged in:

 ![cucumber book review demo app signed in](../images/cucumber-book-review-demo-app-signed-in.png "cucumber book review demo app signed in")